Health Sharing Plans for Families: Compare Your Options

 The Bottom Line

 For most families, Medi-Share offers the best combination of stability, maternity coverage, and provider flexibility.
 Budget-conscious Christian families should look at CHM for savings of $300+/month.
+Young, healthy families who want the lowest monthly cost — and don't mind a crowdfunding model where you cover the first $500 of each event — should look at CrowdHealth ($240–$660/month).
 Families without a faith preference or with pre-existing conditions will find the strongest value at Zion HealthShare.
-If guaranteed coverage matters more than savings, Presidio Healthcare offers actual regulated insurance starting at $900/month for families.
+If guaranteed coverage matters more than savings, ACA marketplace insurance offers comprehensive regulated coverage for families.

 Frequently Asked Questions